#file-transfer #ssh #ping #character #shipping #host-port #speed-test #table-style #mb #encryption

 How to use public-private key pair for authentication?

-Using public-private key pair is recommended, you can either provide the identity file (private key) path through -i argument or use agent authentication by adding the identity file to your ssh agent:
+Using public-private key pair is recommended.
+Provide the identity file (private key) path through the -i argument:

 Why isn't XXX functionality of SSH supported?

-Many features like ProxyJump and BindAddress are currently not supported due to the limitation of upstream libraries.
+Many features like BindAddress are currently not supported due to the limitation of upstream libraries.

 If they got implemented in the upstream libraries, they will be added to this project as well.
 Or you can open a pull request to add them yourself!